icelandic-lt/text-cleaner/README.md

 # Run the app by passing in a "string" to be cleaned.
 $ python3 text_cleaner/clean.py "Hann Bubbi söng 🎤 afmælißønginn fyrir π."
 "Hann Bubbi söng . afmælissönginn fyrir pí."

+# Clean the content of a text file, line by line:
+$ python3 text_cleaner/clean.py your_text_file.txt
 ```

 ### As an import in Python